-OM MERRY jumped.
+TOM MERRY jumped.

-Really, it was enough to make any fellow jump.
+Really, it was enough to

+make any fellow jump.

 Tom Merry was leaning idly against a stone buttress on the wall of the School House.
 Manners and Lowther, with their hands in their pockets, stood before him.
 The Terrible Three of the Shell were chatting.

-It was a half-holiday at St. Jim's, and as there was no match on, Tom Merry's idea was to pick sides for a game to fill up the afternoon.
+It was a half-holiday at St. Jim's, and, as there was no match on, Tom Merry's idea was to pick sides for a game to fill up the afternoon.
 Manners' idea was to take a quiet ramble through the woods around the school, and take a few photographs with his celebrated camera.
 Monty Lowther's idea was to drop in at the New House and jape Figgins & Co. of that House.

-So the three inseparable chums were arguing the matter, when all of a sudden came the surprising incident that made

-Tom Merry jump.
+So the three inseparable chums were arguing the matter, when all of a sudden came the surprising incident that made Tom Merry jump.

 Something smote him on the head.
 It was a cardboard box; not a very heavy object in itself, but as it came whizzing down from a good height, and as Tom's head was protected only by a cap, the falling object landed with rather a hard knock.

 No wonder Tom jumped.
-Above him, as he leaned on the buttress, were a good-many windows; but naturally he had not supposed that THE GEM LIBRARY.-No. 976. fellows would be throwing things out of those windows.
-It

-was quite an unusual happening.
+Above him, as he leaned on the

+but naturally he had not supposed that fellows would be throwing things out of those windows.
+It was quite an unusual happening.

 "Ow!" ejaculated Tom.

-The cardboard box burst on Tom's unfortunate head, and its contents were scattered round the Terrible Three. was quite a rain of cigarettes.
-Cigarettes flew to right and left, almost as thick as leaves in Vallombrosa of old.
+The cardboard box burst on Tom's unfortunate head, and its contents were scattered round the Terrible Three.
+There was quite a rain of cigarettes.

 Tom rubbed his head.

-What the merry thump-" he exclaimed.
+"What the merry thump-" he exclaimed.

+"Great pip!" exclaimed Manners.

+" What the dickens-"

-"Great pip!" said Manners.
-"What the dickens "Great pip!" said Manners.
-What the decams- "Somebody offering us a smoke in a rather informal way!" grinned Monty Lowther.
-"But who-and what-" Lowther turned his face upward to stare at the windows of the Shell studies, which were high above.
+"Somebody offering us a smoke in a rather informal way!" grinned Monty Lowther.
+"But who-and what--" Lowther turned his face upward to stare at the windows of the Shell studies, which were high above.